Trip Report: Kisumu to Jinja – Kenya to Uganda – via the border at Busia.

 “The people here are thieves.
 They will cheat you”

-African travel tip: If anyone says 'others will cheat you', they are the very person that will cheat you.
+African travel tip: If anyone says ‘others will cheat you’, they are the very person who will cheat you.

 ‘There are no buses’.
 Biggest lie ever.
 There are always buses or something similar that locals use.
 You just need to find them.